 So, you’re considering a career in HVAC and you’re wondering about job options and salaries in Ontario.
 Researching this information is actually an excellent way to familiarize yourself with the industry.

-You need a realistic idea of where you can work and how much money you can make.
+You'll get a realistic idea of where you can work and how much money you can make.
 This will help you decide if HVAC is the right trade for you.

 We also include stats on overall demand for HVAC professionals in Ontario, and what to expect in HVAC training.
 Let’s get started.

-According to HVAC program instructor, Darren Fearnley (Herzing College Skilled Trades Training), sheet metal installation is a common career path for newcomers.
+According to HVAC instructor, Darren Fearnley, sheet metal installation is a common career path for newcomers and recent graduates.

 Darren started in sheet metal himself, more than 40 ago, before getting into residential and commercial service work.

 “The 2 main HVAC careers paths are sheet metal and refrigeration.
 Students who excel in the electrical courses tend to lean more toward the refrigeration side.
 Most of my students have job offers before leaving the program, or have already started part-time while in the last few weeks of the program.”

 Role and Responsibilities of a Sheet Metal HVAC Installer:

 - Interpreting drawings and sketches of work to be done

 - Laying out, measuring and installing sheet metal according to drawings